Viber/ngx-viber/projects/vbr-translate/README.md

 * [Installation](#installation)

 ## What is it for
-This module includes set of tools for easy
+This module includes set of tools:

 Services:
 * VbrTranslateService